Nickleaton/sudoku/source/implementation.rst

 Sudokus can be solved with a Integer Linear Programming formulation.

-Assumuming a 9x9 sudoku, it is easy to change to other sizes, we can implement in the following way.
+Assuming a 9x9 sudoku, it is easy to change to other sizes, we can implement in the following way.

 Add 9 x 9 x 9 = 729 binary decision variables.
 For a given cell you get 9 decision variables, corresponding to each of the possible digits.